ENERO: Efficient Real-Time WAN Routing Optimization with Deep Reinforcement Learning: Design

 The complexity of the combinatorial problem can make the DRL agent achieve sub-optimal routing configurations.
 This is because, on the contrary to some existing solutions that use backtracking (e.g., DEFO~\cite{10.1145/2829988.2787495}), the DRL agent has only one shot to converge to the optimal solution (i.e., a single iteration over all traffic matrices).
 To solve this issue, we improve DRL's solution using a LS technique without adding a large computational overhead.

-The LS algorithm makes small changes to the DRL's solution, finding new TE solutions that are fundamentally close to DRL's resulting configuration.
-In addition, we decided to adapt LS in the second stage for being an anytime optimization technique.
+The LS step implements a hill climbing heuristic.
+This method makes small incremental changes to the DRL's solution, trying to find new TE solutions that are fundamentally close to DRL's resulting configuration.
+Specifically, LS iterates over all traffic demands and all possible SR paths, trying to find which is the best configuration that minimizes the maximum link utilization.
+Similarly to the DRL case, LS iterates only over 15\% of the critical traffic demands.
+We decided to adapt LS in the second stage for being an anytime optimization technique.
 This means that the LS search process can be stopped at any moment and the result returned will always be a valid one.
-Similarly to the DRL case, LS tries to change the routing policy of the 15\% most critical traffic demands from DRL's solution.